Athletic, talented, and skilled are three words that help describe Deng Adel's game. He is also a hard worker.

 "We are a top 10 team in my opinion," Adel enthused.
 "We are a close team, a talented team.
 We are thirsty to work and I am just excited to get back.
 I am expecting and wanting to take on a big role as we look to achieve our goals."

 Expectations surrounding Adel and the Cardinals continues to rise for next season.
 The departing Lee made it abundantly clear just how good he thought Adel could be.

-“When Deng [A[Adel]ets it and Deng gets going, I’m telling you, next year – you can mark my words and this might be some pressure, but I think he’s the type of kid to fight and live up to it – I think he’ll be one of the best players in the country,” Lee said.
+"When Deng [Adel] gets it and Deng gets going, I'm telling you, next year – you can mark my words and this might be some pressure, but I think he's the type of kid to fight and live up to it – I think he'll be one of the best players in the country," Lee said.

 Recently, Pitino suggested that Adel could be as good as any player he has coached at Louisville due to his physical attributes.